victorbnl/calculator/README.md

 ## Building

-To build it for Windows, just do `make windows`
+To build it just run `make

-You can also do `make all` to build it for all architectures but currently there is only Windows, please submit a pull request if you know how to build a PySide app to Linux